-Fig. 2 (panels 1-2) shows the results in ILHf of varying the number of features $1 \le d \le D$ used by each hash function.
+Fig. 2 shows the results on infinite MNIST dataset (see supp. mat for the results on CIFAR).
+Panel 1 shows the results in ILHf of varying the number of features $1 \le d \le D$ used by each hash function.
 Intuitively, very low d is bad because each classifier receives too little information and will make near-random codes.
-Indeed, for low d the precision is comparable to that of LSH (random projections) in fig. 2 (panel 4).
-Very high d will also work badly because it would eliminate the diversity and drop to the precision of a single bit for d = D. This does not actually happen because there is an additional source of diversity: the randomization in the alternating min-cut iterations.
+Indeed, for low d the precision is comparable to that of LSH (random projections) in panel 4.
+Very high d will also work badly because it would eliminate the diversity and drop to the precision of a single bit for d=D. This does not happen because there is an additional source of diversity: the randomization in the alternating min-cut iterations.
 This has an effect similar to that of ILHi, and indeed a comparable precision.
-The highest precision is achieved with a proportion $d/D \approx 50\%$ for ILHf, indicating some redundancy in the features.
-When combined with the other diversity mechanisms (ILHitf, panel 2), the highest precision occurs for d = D, because diversity is already provided by the other mechanisms, and using more data is better.
+The highest precision is achieved with a proportion $d/D \approx 30\%$ for ILHf, indicating some redundancy in the features.
+When combined with the other diversity mechanisms (ILHitf, panel 2), the highest precision occurs for d=D, because diversity is already provided by the other mechanisms, and using more data is better.

 Fig. 2 (panel 3) shows the results of constructing the b training sets for ILHt as a random sample from the base set such that they are "bootstrapped" (sampled with replacement), "disjoint" (sampled without replacement) or "random" (sampled without replacement but reset for each bit, so the training sets may overlap).
-As expected, "disjoint" (closely followed by "random") is consistently and significantly better than "bootstrap" because it introduces more independence between the hash functions and learns from more data overall (since each hash function uses the same training set size N).
+As expected, "disjoint" (closely followed by "random") is consistently and notably better than "bootstrap" because it introduces more independence between the hash functions and learns from more data overall (since each hash function uses the same training set size).